jpetazzo/intro-to-docker/slides/Start_And_Attach.md

-class: title

-# Restarting and Attaching to Containers
+# Restarting and attaching to containers

----

-## Objectives

 We have started containers in the foreground, and in the background.